-I wanted to share today about a twenty minute lesson I did that was super effective–and reviewed two key writing skills we worked on earlier this year.
+I wanted to share today about a twenty-minute lesson I did that was super effective–and reviewed two key writing skills we worked on earlier this year related to combining sentences.

 Improving and Combining Sentences to Improve Our Writing